 That’s why we joined the Entreprise Enfant Soleil program: to strengthen our ties with an organization that really does change lives.
 That makes us the first eyewear company in Quebec to receive the Entreprise Enfant Soleil certification, which happens to be the first-ever philanthropic certification for Quebec businesses.

 What is Entreprise Enfant Soleil certification?

 The Entreprise Enfant Soleil program is a philanthropic certification that allows socially engaged businesses like Opto-Réseau to proudly show their commitment to and financial support for sick children and their families.
 To earn the certification, businesses make a corporate donation to Opération Enfant Soleil and agree to put on various fundraising initiatives to support the cause.

-To give to Opération Enfant Soleil and support hundreds of Quebec’s sick kids as well their parents, go to our online giving page (in French).
+To give to Opération Enfant Soleil and support hundreds of Quebec’s sick kids as well their parents, go to our online donation page.